lightyn/listlight/README.md

 `grunt lintjs` will lint all **.js** files in the source directory

 ### SCSS Preprocessing
-`sass scss/main.scss style.css` to precompile css from scss.
+`sass scss/main.scss style.css` command in the root source directory to precompile css from scss.
 Implemented HTML only references this one master stylesheet to reduce resource calls, with main.scss acting as an import table to every required stylesheet.
 If you add a css file, give it the extension **.scss** and `@import "yourStyleSheetPathHere"`